CDDLeiden/DrugEx/README.md

 Usage
 ======
-For designing the novel drug molecules with SMILES representation, you should do the following steps sequentially by running scripts:
+For designing the novel drug molecules with SMILES- or graph-based representation, you should do the following steps sequentially by running scripts:

 1. dataset.py:

-    Preparing your dataset for pre-training and fine-tuning the RNN model as initial states of exploitation network and exploration network.
+    - (opt) generate vocabulary for the generators
+    - (opt) prepare encoded input files for pre-training
+    - prepare encode input files for fine-tuning and reinforcement learning

 2. environ.py:
+    - (opt) evaluate the performance of the predictors through n-fold cross-validation and independent test set evaluation
+    - (opt) optimize predictors' hyperparameters

-    Training your predictor as the environment for providing the final reward for the action from the agent.
+    - train your predictor as the environment used to provide the reward for the action from the agent during the reinforcement learning
-    The performance can also be evaluated through n-fold cross validation and independent test.

 3. train.py:

-    Pre-training graph- or SMILES-based molecular generator model under supvervision and fine-tuning the model in a reinforcement learning framework.
+    - (opt) pre-train the generator
+    - fine-tune the generator on your "ligand" set
+    - optimize generator via reinforcement learning

-5. designer.py:
+4. designer.py:

-    Finally, generating molecules with well-trained deep learning model with either graph or SMILES representations.
+    - generate molecules with a well-trained deep learning model with either graph or SMILES representations

-6. plot.py:

-    It provides a variety of the methods to measure the performance of every step during the training process of DrugEx, and form the figure for results visualization.

 In addition, this toolkit also provides some other scripts for definition of special data structures, model architectures and coefficient measurements, etc.

 1. models/*.py: